Strand, Manhattan

 Just a stone’s throw away from Union Square is the Strand.

 It is easy to forget that the Strand is an independent bookstore.
 It is huge.
-They push their merchandise, have way too many tourists, run ostentatious sales, and scream big bookstore.
-But the truth remains that they are an independent, brick and mortar store in an increasingly online world.
+They push their merchandise, have too many tourists, run ostentatious sales, and scream big bookstores.
+However, the truth remains that they are an independent, brick-and-mortar store in an increasingly online world.
 NYC sustains this business through the city’s sheer literary tradition (or so I would like to think).

 I think I first visited the Strand sometime in 2014.
-Since then, I seem to have gained a fairly thorough knowledge of the bookstore’s layout in its first three floors.
-I have not made it into their rare books section yet, something that I hope to right soon.
+Since then, I seem to have gained a fairly thorough knowledge of the bookstore’s layout on its first three floors.
+However, I have not made it into their rare books section yet, something that I hope to rectify soon.

 How I thread my way through the store has evolved over time.
 For the first year, I remember spending my time in the excellently curated front portion of the store.
-The piles of books, the crowds of readers with their eager faces, the constant click-clack of the register reminding me of humans exchanging money for books, all made me linger there for long.
+The piles of books, the crowds of readers with their eager faces, and the constant click-clack of the register reminding me of humans exchanging money for books all made me linger there for a long.
 Later, I found myself zigzagging through the inner bookshelves.
-The chaotic frenzy of consumerism is lessened among these stacks and the browsers generally seem those who are looking for specific titles or are a little more deliberate and methodical in their search for literature.
-Adults mentally sifting through what they want to read rather than mindlessly consume the closest and loudest book at hand These stacks also have stepladders to reach up to the top of the shelves, an unintended sign that the further back in the store one goes, the more as an adult you are treated.
+The chaotic frenzy of consumerism is lessened among these stacks, and the browsers generally seem to be looking for specific titles or are a little more deliberate and methodical in their search for literature.
+Adults mentally sift through what they want to read rather than mindlessly consume the closest and loudest book.
+These stacks also have stepladders to reach the top of the shelves, an unintended sign that the further back in the store one goes, the more you are treated as an adult.

-Soon I found myself again moving away from these and more into the political and history sections.
+Soon, I found myself again moving away from these and into the political and historical sections.
 These racks remind me of how I look.
 Hands behind my back, balding, fighting a losing battle against the bulge, poring over history and geography reference books to refine political views, fooling myself into somehow thinking I can consume enough of all this literature but always chickening out to the Asian section, and even then, within that, narrowing into the Indian section.

 This is where the science books, the philosophy books, and other drier academic materials are stocked.
 I love to think of this underground level as the foundational principles on which the rest of the societal superstructure stands, the unseen, unsung giants of modern society.

-The farther in I go, the more specialized the subjects get, till I find myself wandering alone in narrow nooks of yellowing pages of Macmillan and Cambridge publications.
+The farther I go, the more specialized the subjects get, till I find myself wandering alone in narrow nooks of yellowing pages of Macmillan and Cambridge publications.
 By now, I would have sufficiently been reduced to an alloyed state of ecstasy, anxiety, despair, and frustration.
-I realize how all these thoughts and ideas, immortalized in the form of books, are taking its toll on my psyche.
-I want to partake of all of them, be conversant enough to pick any book and know what it talks about, refute the arguments propounded that later history has proven wrong, supplement the theories, and in general become a savant.
-I start fearing why science sections are less crowded, neglected than the literary drivel pushed out overhead.
+I realize how all these thoughts and ideas, immortalized in the form of books, are taking their toll on my psyche.
+I want to partake of all of them, be conversant enough to pick any book and know what it talks about, refute the arguments that later history has proven wrong, supplement the theories, and, in general, become a savant.
+I started fearing why science sections are less crowded and neglected than the literary drivel pushed out overhead.
 I find the sped-up awareness of the extent of change in human existence, of the ideas that shaped human civilization’s steady but painful progress captured in books and now stacked spine to spine, from the time when I had entered the bookstore, create a sense of vertigo that I would not be around to witness more changes in the future.
 I find myself wishing for more time, for time to have existed longer in the past, for my lifetime to extend healthily enough to consume more.
-In that lonely cellar I enjoy being suffocated and crushed under the weight of collective human knowledge.
+In that lonely cellar, I enjoy being suffocated and crushed under the weight of collective human knowledge.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.